marrobi/PartsUnlimitedMRP/docs/HOL_Docker_Deploy_ACR_ACS/README.md

 ***Step 6.*** Check functionality

-Trigger a new build by commiting a change...
+Trigger a new build by commiting a change to the PartsUnlimitedMRPDocker repository.
+Brown your applciation at http://agentFQDN/mrp , where agentFQDN is the vlaue recorded after the deployment fo your ACS Swarm cluster.

 ## Congratulations!
 You've completed this HOL!
-In this lab, you have learned how to set up a private Docker registry, and integrate with Visual Studio Team Services.
+In this lab, you have learned how to set up a Azure Container Service, Azure Contianer Registry, and integrate with Visual Studio Team Services.